-- lost absorption of fixed costs from lower on-stream rates and increased repair expenses at our Cherokee and Pryor Facilities; - expenses incurred relating to certain key initiatives associated with improving the reliability of our plants and our overall procurement processes, partially offset by; - lower average natural gas prices; and - lower transportation costs.
+- costs associated with lower on-stream rates, including lost absorption of fixed costs, increased Turnaround and other repair expenses, and costs to purchase ammonia used to upgrade to other downstream products; - a recovery of precious metals of \$2.9 million in the second quarter of 2017, which metals had accumulated over time within certain manufacturing equipment; - expenses incurred relating to certain key initiatives associated with improving the reliability of our plants and our overall procurement processes, partially offset by; - lower average natural gas prices.

-In addition, the first quarter of 2017 included gross profit associated with our former working interests in certain natural gas properties and industrial machinery business, both sold in 2017 as discussed above.
+In addition, the first half of 2017 included gross profit associated with our former industrial machinery business and working interests in certain natural gas properties, both sold in 2017 as discussed above.